top of page

 New Account Onboarding

-This experience helps Citi customers who recently opened a new account enroll in key digital features during their onboarding process.
-It guides them to the sticky tasks that make their account functional, valuable, and primary through motivational design mechanics.
+This experience helps Citi customers who have recently opened a new account seamlessly onboard by enrolling in essential digital features.
+Through motivational design mechanics, it encourages them to complete key tasks that make their account functional and valuable.

 Image 3.jpg